What Is A Darning Stitch? Guide To Darning Stitches For Clothing Repair

 What Does A Darning Stitch Look Like

 These lines are parallel at first, creating a base layer.
+That will create a darn hole.
 Then, more stitches are woven and spread over and under these base threads, forming a grid or woven pattern that covers the damaged area.
 The darn sewing will cover the damaged part, not even letting you know there is a hole.

 These lines are parallel at first, creating a base layer